Yom Kippur - The Loneliest Day of the Jewish Year

 Cantor Emerita Sharona Feller

-Chi joined Temple Chai as the Shalom Center Coordinator in 2021.
-She brings her passion for service, volunteer experience with life cycle events, and administrative professionalism to this role.
+Chi began her role as Program Director for Temple Chai in 2022 after joining the organization as the Shalom Center Coordinator in 2021.
+She brings her passion for service, experience with life cycle events, and enthusiasm for youth and adult programming to this role.

-Chi has had many careers ranging from cow milking, to accounting, to being an art teacher.
+Chi has a breadth of work experience from accounting, to teaching art, to her time as a HR Generalist in corporate America.
 She also makes custom stained glass and mosaics for homes, gardens, and businesses.

 Chi is originally from Michigan, where she earned her BA in Business and Entrepreneurship from Michigan State University.
-She lives in Phoenix with her husband, Matthew, their foster child, and two dogs.
-Chi is honored to be supporting the wonderful Caring Community volunteers that help keep Temple Chai more than just a place of worship, but a community.
+She lives in Phoenix with her husband Matthew, and daughter, Ekwi.
+Chi is honored to be supporting the wonderful Caring Community and other committee volunteers that help keep Temple Chai more than just a place of worship, but a community.

 Chi can be reached at firstname.lastname@example.org